senzing-garage/entity-search-web-app/README.md

 in order to have the docker containers talk to one another it is suggested that you create a network for your docker containers to communicate with each other.
 If using docker-compose.yaml to run the formation you can skip steps 3-5 as this is handled in the docker-compose.yaml
 `docker network create -d bridge sz-api-network`
 4. Attach senzing-api-server w/
-`sudo docker run -it --publish 8080:8080 --rm --name=sz-api-server --network=sz-api-network --tty --volume /opt/senzing:/opt/senzing senzing/senzing-api-server -concurrency 10 -httpPort 8080 -bindAddr all -iniFile /opt/senzing/g2/python/G2Module.ini`.
+`sudo docker run -it --publish 8080:8080 --rm --name=senzing-api-server --network=sz-api-network --tty --volume /opt/senzing:/opt/senzing senzing/senzing-api-server -concurrency 10 -httpPort 8080 -bindAddr all -iniFile /opt/senzing/g2/python/G2Module.ini`.
 5. Run entity search web app:
-`sudo docker run -it --publish 8081:8081 --name=sz-search-web-server --network=sz-api-network --env SENZING_API_SERVER_URL=http://sz-api-server:8080 --env SENZING_WEB_SERVER_PORT=8081 senzing/entity-search-web-app`
+`sudo docker run -it --publish 8081:8081 --name=senzing-webapp --network=sz-api-network --env SENZING_API_SERVER_URL=http://senzing-api-server:8080 --env SENZING_WEB_SERVER_PORT=8081 senzing/entity-search-web-app`
 6. Run in a formation:
-If using the compose formation just do `docker-compose up` and you should be ready to go.
+If using the compose formation just do `docker-compose up senzing-webapp` and you should be ready to go.
 7. Open a browser to <http://machine-host-name:8081> or do a `curl http://machine-host-name:8081` to verify that the containers are running and accessible.

 ### Air Gapped Environments